sergiud/hogpp/README.md

 # Precompute the gradient histograms.
 This needs to be done only once for each image.
 desc.compute(image)
 # Extract the feature descriptor of a region of interest.
 The method can be
 # called multiple times for different subregions of the above image.
+Note the
+# use of matrix indexing along each axis opposed to Cartesian coordinates.
-roi = (0, 0, 64, 128)
+roi = (0, 0, 128, 64) # top left (row, column) size (height, width)
 X = desc(roi)
 ```